sindresorhus/notifier-for-github/readme.md

 > Chrome extension - Displays your GitHub notifications unread count

 It checks the GitHub Notifications API every minute.

+#### Features:
+* GitHub Enterprise support
-Supports GitHub Enterprise and an option to only show unread count for issues you're participating in.
+* Show unread count for issues you're participating in
+* Desktop notifications

 Make sure to add a token in the Options page.

 ![](screenshot.png)
 ![](screenshot-webstore2.png)